 - Take time to be quiet, prayerful and listen to music.
 It feeds my soul and really helps to soothe my pain.

 Writing gives me an avenue to express my joy and my pain through my health journey.
-That is healing and comforting for me but I also hope it helps others in pain to know they are not alone.
+It is healing and comforting for me but I also hope it helps others in pain to know they are not alone.

 For those who read this, who don’t suffer excruciating pain, my hope and prayer is that it may help you understand the impact it has on others, who are trying to explain what living with pain is like.